UniversitaDellaCalabria/Portale-PoC/README.md

 --------------------

 This project (uniCMS) aims to exemplify the design of a common University WebSite Portal.
-In it you'll find an simplified generalization of all the entities that usually make up a Content Management System (CMS).
+You'll find an simplified generalization of all the entities that usually make up a Content Management System (CMS).

 This platform was built on top of Django Framework, with few specialized libraries as well.